CRC Equity, Diversity, and Inclusion Action Plan

 As of fall 2018, all nominees receive an email reminding them to complete the CRC online self-identification form.
 This email explains why the CRC Program collects this data and encourages nominees to self-identify in all categories that are applicable.

 Of paramount importance is communication of the University’s Commitment to Confidentiality for the Employment Equity Survey.
-This commitment and its underlying processes will be adopted for the collection of information from pools of applicants to CRC opportunities.
+This commitment and its underlying processes will be adopted for the collection of information from pools of applicants to CRC opportunities as well as all Chairholders.

 Progress Indicators and Timelines:

-- Completion of these surveys by applicants to CRC opportunities at the University of Toronto and by nominees to the CRC Program (ongoing; by December 2019)
+- Completion of these surveys by applicants to CRC opportunities at the University of Toronto, by nominees to the CRC Program, and by all new Chairholders at the University of Toronto (May 2019; ongoing)

 As separate employers, the affiliated hospitals will develop appropriate mechanisms to collect information on membership in the federally designated groups that align with the University and emphasize the confidentiality of responses.